63rd HPS Annual Meeting

 A New Approach to Scheduling and Design of the 2018 PDS

-This year's professional development school (PDS) will begin Wednesday, 18 July, during the 2018 Health Physics Society (HPS) Annual Meeting in Cleveland, Ohio.
+This year's PDS will begin Wednesday, 18 July, during the 2018 HPS Annual Meeting in Cleveland, Ohio.
 This approach allows HPS members the opportunity to participate in both the annual meeting and PDS without having to choose between them due to time away from work concerns or associated costs.
 Another unique addition to this year's PDS includes offering the Wednesday afternoon PDS keynote lectures as a Professional Education Program (PEP) two-hour lecture and a one-hour continuing education lecture (CEL) for HPS attendees at the HPS annual meeting location.
 This PDS will also offer four-hour hands-on breakout sessions in the afternoons to supplement the didactic sessions.

 The Cleveland annual meeting location allows the PDS to leverage several world-class medical facilities within a short distance.
 Morning lectures will be held at Case Western Reserve University (CWRU), and afternoon breakout activities will be in clinical locations at local institutions in University Circle (CWRU, University Hospitals of Cleveland, Cleveland Clinic Foundation, and Northeast Ohio VA Healthcare System).
 Attendees may stay at the conference hotel or they can relocate to the Courtyard Marriot on the campus of CWRU.
 In either case, transportation will be provided to the daily locations.